 Blubaugh, C.K. and I. Kaplan.
 2016.
 Invertebrate Seed Predators Reduce Weed Emergence Following Seed Rain.
 Weed Science.
 64:80-86.

 Blubaugh, C.K. and I. Kaplan.
 2015.
 Mechanical weed management tactics compromise activity of weed seed predators across developmental stages.
 Biological Control.
 81:76-82.

 Blubaugh, C.K., V.A.
 Caceres, I. Kaplan, J. Larson, C.S.
 Sadof and D.S.
 Richmond.
 2011.
 Ground beetle (Coleoptera: Carabidae) phenology, diversity, and response to weed cover in a turfgrass ecosystem.
 Environmental Entomology.
 40:1093-1101.

 Kaplan, I., G. Angelella, C.K.
 Blubaugh, J. Braasch, V. Caceres, J. Prado, C. Quesada, C.S.
 Sadof, M. Spigler, S. Thompson.
 2011.
 Book Review- Relationships of Natural Enemies and Non-Prey Foods.
 American Entomologist.
 57:2.

 In final stages of preparation: (manuscripts available on request)

 Blubaugh, C.K., L. Carpenter-Boggs, J.R.
 Reganold, and W.E.
 Snyder.
-Herbivore-herbivore interactions complicate links between soil fertility and herbivore resistance. (for submission to Journal of Applied Ecology summer 2019)
+Herbivore-herbivore interactions complicate links between soil fertility and herbivore resistance. (in revision)

 Widick, I.V., J.S.
 Berl, I. Kaplan, and P.A.
 Zollner., and C.K.
 Blubaugh.
 Risk, refuge, and biological control by omnivorous prey. (for submission to Basic and Applied Ecology fall 2019).